 When I first heard about 91 Ways, I thought it was an amazing idea, bringing people together through food, which is a concept I grew up with and believe in so much!
 I see the joy and happiness you get from getting people together, who don’t usually have a chance to do so, and serving them up a delicious feast so they can eat away while they socialise and catch up.
 I regularly do so at my small flat and I would always say I wish I had a bigger home to host more people!
 So, this opportunity with 91 Ways is the answer to my dreams 🙂

-The dishes I chose are one of my personal favourites and which I found to be a hit with my friends here.
+The dishes I chose are one of my personal favourites which I’ve found to be a hit with my friends here.
 I am starting off with 2 different kind of pastries, one with minced meat and the other with cheese.
 The typical Egyptian one would be with meat though.
-Whenever I visit my Aunt back in Egypt, she would make this pastry specifically for me because she knew how much I loved it 🙂
+Whenever I visit my Aunt back in Egypt, she would make this pastry specifically for me because she knew how much I loved it!

 There has to be salad because with any Arab cuisine, the meal is not complete without a bowl of salad.
 A lot of people refer to the salad as the “dessert” they have at the end of their meal!
-The main meal will of course be the Koshari and grilled kofta fingers, simple because this one another of my childhood favourites; it’s also very Egyptian and might possibly be as common as Koshari in an Egyptian household.
+The main meal will of course be koshari, served with grilled kofta fingers.
+I chose kofta fingers because it is another of my childhood favourites; it’s also very Egyptian and might possibly be as common as koshari in an Egyptian household.

 I started Nouna’s Kitchen in September 2018 after lots of encouragement from my friends!
 Granola is my favourite thing in the world!
 I’m obsessed!
 I tried all the different brands out there in the market, but none of them really satisfied what I was after.
-I was also shocked at the amount of sugar most of these granola brands had in them!
-I decided to make my own granola that was healthy and had no added sugar!
-It took months of trials and I finally got the perfect recipe for the perfect granola ; Baked in coconut oil, has added flax seed, no added sugar, and sweetened with Canadian maple syrup.
+I was also shocked at the amount of sugar most of these granola brands had in them so I decided to make my own granola that was healthy and had no added sugar.
+It took months of trials and I finally got the perfect recipe for the perfect granola which is baked in coconut oil, has added flax seed, no added sugar, and is sweetened with Canadian maple syrup.